Victim cache: Overview

 Victim caching is a hardware technique to improve performance of caches proposed by Norman Jouppi.
 As mentioned in his paper:

-A victim cache is a hardware cache designed to decrease conflict misses and improve hit latency for direct-mapped caches.
-It is employed at the refill path of a Level 1 cache, such that any cache-line which gets evicted from the cache is cached in the victim cache.
-Thus, the victim cache gets populated only when data is thrown out of Level 1 cache.
-In case of a miss in Level 1, the missed entry is looked up in the victim cache.
-If the resulting access is a hit, the contents of the Level 1 cache-line and the matching victim cache line are swapped.
+A victim cache is a hardware cache designed to reduce conflict misses and enhance hit latency for direct-mapped caches.
+It is utilized in the refill path of a Level 1 cache, where any cache-line evicted from the cache is cached in the victim cache.
+As a result, the victim cache is populated only when data is evicted from the Level 1 cache.
+When a miss occurs in the Level 1 cache, the missed entry is checked in the victim cache.
+If the access yields a hit, the contents of the Level 1 cache line and the corresponding victim cache line are swapped.

 Though initially proposed by Jouppi to improve cache performance of a direct-mapped cache Level 1, modern day microprocessors with multi-level cache hierarchy employ Level 3 or Level 4 cache to act as victim cache for the cache lying above it in the memory hierarchy.
 Intel's Crystal Well of its Haswell processors introduced an on-package Level 4 cache which serves as a victim cache to processor's Level 3 cache.
 A 4–12 MB Level 3 cache is used as a victim cache in POWER5 (IBM) microprocessors.

 Background

-As hardware architecture and technology advanced, processor performance and frequency grew much faster than memory cycle times, leading to a large gap in performance.
-The problem of increasing memory latency, relative to processor speed, has been dealt with by adding high speed cache memory.
+As hardware architecture and technology advanced, processor performance and frequency increased at a much faster rate than memory cycle times, resulting in a significant performance gap.
+The challenge of rising memory latency compared to processor speed has been addressed by incorporating high-speed cache memory.

 Direct-mapped caches have faster access time than set-associative caches.
-However, when multiple cache blocks in memory map to the same cache-line in a direct-mapped cache, they end up evicting each other when anyone of them is accessed.
-This is known as the cache-conflict problem.
-This problem is resolved by increasing the associativity of the cache.
-But there is a limit to which associativity can be increased owing to the complexity in its implementation.
-Thus, for solving the cache conflict problem for a cache with limited associativity, a victim cache is employed.
+However, in direct-mapped caches, when multiple cache blocks in memory map to the same cache line, they end up evicting each other whenever one of them is accessed.
+This issue, known as the cache-conflict problem, arises due to the limited associativity of the cache.
+Increasing cache associativity can mitigate this problem, but there are implementation complexities and limitations to how much associativity can be increased.
+To address the cache conflict problem within the constraints of limited cache associativity, a victim cache is often employed.